Fuel plus air equals motion—that's the basic science behind most of the vehicles

 carbon monoxide gas.

-little.
 Too much air and not enough fuel means an engine burns

 "lean," while having too much fuel and not enough air is called

-burning "rich"; both are bad for the engine in different ways.
+little; both are bad for the engine in different ways.

 What is a carburetor?

-That's why gasoline engines are designed to take in exactly the right amount of air so
+Gasoline engines are designed to take in exactly the right amount of air so

 the fuel burns properly, whether the engine is starting from cold or